dibzrozb/here-I-am/README.md

 ### About Me

-I marketing post graduate who has taken a huge leap into joining Dimension Data.
+A marketing post graduate who has taken a huge leap into joining Dimension Data.
 Whilst having no technical background, I am absorbing a whole lof of new knowledge in this graduate program

 ### Previous & Current Projects